 Janna L. Imel, M.S. successfully proposed her dissertation titled, “From Sunrise to Sunset: A Lifespan Approach to the Mental Health of America’s Farmers.”

 The proposed study will examine the association between working conditions, farm-related stress, mental health, and physical health in American farmers.
 The study also seeks to understand how farmers cope with farm-related stressors.
-This research is important given that over their lifetime, farmers are exposed to unrelenting stressors like shifting commodity markets, costs of production, and changes in weather, etc. Additionally, a 2012 CDC study found farmers to have the highest suicide rate when compared with other occupations.
+This research is important given that over their lifetime, farmers are exposed to unrelenting stressors like shifting commodity markets, costs of production, and changes in weather, etc.

 Members of our lab presented their research at SLEEP 2018: the 32nd Annual Meeting of the Associated Professional Sleep Societies LLC (APSS).
 This meeting provides education, discussions, and presentations surrounding developments in clinical sleep medicine, as well as sleep and circadian science.